mariosgit/VFD/README.md

 VFD_TPIC.. stuff was not integrated into this platformio project yet..

+New display types might be added/developed under lib before they move into own repos.

 ### src/main

 You can switch between demo programms by commenting in/out the defines.. only one at a time...